MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionQueryMembershipRule.md

 The query is specified as a text string.

 A query rule lets you dynamically update the members of a collection based on a query that is run on a schedule.
-For more information on collection rules, see [Introduction to Collections in Configuration Manager](http://go.microsoft.com/fwlink/p/?LinkID=259433) on TechNet.
+For more information, see [Introduction to collections](https://docs.microsoft.com/sccm/core/clients/manage/collections/introduction-to-collections).

 ## EXAMPLES

 > [!NOTE]
 > Configuration Manager CmdLets must be run from the Configuration Manager site drive.
-For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).
+For more information, see the [getting started documentation](https://docs.microsoft.com/powershell/sccm/overview).

 ### Example 1: Add a rule to a collection by using a name